vivianu2001/CATAN_GAME/README.md

 ## Methods Implemented

 ### Board Class

-- **initializeBoard**: Sets up the initial state of the game board.
 - **initializePlayerSettlementsAndRoads**: Places initial settlements and roads for players.
 - **distributeResources**: Distributes resources to players based on dice roll and board state.
 - **buildRoad**: Allows a player to build a road on a specified edge.